How to Look Up an LLC in Georgia? (The Most Efficient Way)

-You must submit Form CD 030 - Articles of Organization, which costs $100, to the Georgia Corporations Division to establish a Georgia LLC.
+You need to submit Form CD 030 - Articles of Organization, which costs $100, to the Georgia Corporations Division to establish a Georgia LLC.
 You can submit the paperwork online or send it by mail.
 Once you obtain the Articles of Organization, your LLC is officially created.

 Do I Need to Open a Bank Account For My Georgia Business?

-So, if you're looking up a Georgia business, the Georgia Secretary of State website is a great place to start.
-The Business Entity Search tool is easy to use and provides all the essential information you need about an LLC, like the business name or the registered agent name.
+If you're looking up a Georgia business, the Secretary of State website is a great place to start.
+The Business Entity Search tool is easy to use and provides all the essential information you need.

-However, if you need legal or tax advice, be sure to consult with an attorney or accountant.
-Thanks for reading!
+After searching and validating the business entity, you can start an LLC in Georgia by following this guideline.
+If you need legal or tax advice, be sure to consult with an attorney or accountant.